atakanyenel/gomebrew/readme.md

 ## Issues

-- Currently only works with standalone programs.
-If a program has a dependency, `gomebrew` will simply exit.
+- If a program has a runtime dependency, gomebrew won't install it.
+Nevertheless, it will install parent programs that has that dependency.

 - Does not support self-build. *Homebrew* has a DSL for installation instructions and `gomebrew` probably won't support this.